Carotid and Vertebral Artery Stenting

 Dental treatment

 Dental treatment is safe after the stent has been inserted however your dentist may not be happy to treat you whilst you are taking aspirin and clopidogrel.
-If treatment isn’t urgent you should wait until the course has finished.
-Please contact us for further advice if you need treatment whilst taking aspirin and clopidogrel.
+Your dentist should contact your stroke doctor or GP for further advice if you need treatment whilst taking aspirin and clopidogrel.

 Is there anything I should do?